Ahsanejam/React-JS/README.md

 to sh
 # Tailwing Css ui project
 This project we make simple navbar and left content and Right Card Content with different folder structure and learn about atomic folder and components folder structure

+# useState
+I learn about useState what is it and how to make interactive thing using this Hooks it is simple like how to change some feature form one state to another like for example you have followers button on any other social media platform we see how many people are follow if someone follow instantly we see live the change like from 10 to instantly 11 followers we can see clearly live rendering on owr website using useState Hooks and i make a simple increment and decrement count ui like if i click increase then it increase by 1 if i click decrease then it decrease by 1 live